WrappedUsername/Ethernaut/contracts/Level 0/README.md

 ```
 - code snippets will help show what section of the smart contract we need to focus our attention to,

-## 🔍 While on our search for more clues
+## 🔍👀 While on our search for more clues before the 💥 attack!

 ```yml
 According to the instructions on the Etharnaut DApp for this level we start with step 1: